One of the most common questions I receive from members of my Facebook community is:

 - How to build to core foundations of a high ROI content strategy

 - How to develop audience personas, sales funnel maps, and brand content style guidelines

 - How to find and use keywords that generate ROI

 - How to build content cores for an authority presence online

 - How to promote, update, and maintain content

 - How to create a consistent plan for content via an editorial calendar

-And while I’m not so naive that I believe all of the skills taught in my course will hold true 30 years from now, there’s little doubt a majority of what my students learn through the course will be applicable in 2030 just as much as they are in 2020.
-I update my course every single year to guarantee this!
+And while I’m not so naïve that I believe all of the skills taught in my course will hold true 30 years from now, there’s little doubt that a majority of what my students learn through the course will be applicable in 2028 just as much as they are in 2018.